Calumniated Wife: Distribution

 Stith Thompson, in his book The Folktale, claimed that the tale type was "purely Scandinavian", since most of the available variants at the time were collected in Denmark (10 tales) and Sweden (5 tales), apart from 6 tales recorded in Greece and some tales sparsely collected in other countries.
 However, Chilean folklorist Yolando Pino Saavedra collected a Chilean tale with the initial episode of the male pregnancy with a fruit, and his daughter being taken by an eagle to a treetop.
 Saavedra supposed that, if a variant exists in Chile, then the tale type must exist in some form in Spain.
 Also, scholar Ørnulf Hodne, in his book The Types of the Norwegian Folktale, reported 3 Norwegian variants of type 705, Fiskebarnet ("The Fish-Child").

-Further studies show a larger area of distribution of this tale type.
+Further studies show a larger area of distribution of this tale type, including in the Arab-speaking regions.
 For example, professor Hasan M. El-Shamy, in Enzyklopädie des Märchens, locates variants across the Mediterranean: in North Africa, in Asia Minor, in the Middle East, in the Near East, even into Subsaharan Africa.
 In addition, Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, list 55 variants found all over Greece.
 Scholars Ibrahim Muhawi and Sharif Kanaana remarked that the "complete type [with the episode of the ingestion of the fish] is more common" in Palestine.